 In Amazon-to-eBay arbitrage sellers do not buy any stock in advance, but simply take items that are available on Amazon and list them for a higher price on eBay.
 When an order comes in from eBay they buy the goods from Amazon and have them delivered directly to the eBay buyer.

-Web Retailer covered Amazon-to-eBay arbitrage in detail in The Truth About Amazon to eBay Arbitrage.
+Web Retailer covered Amazon-to-eBay arbitrage in detail in Amazon to eBay Arbitrage: Everything You Need to Know.
 What’s the key difference compared to online arbitrage?
 With “mainstream” online arbitrage, products are purchased before they are sold.
 Also, with Amazon-to-eBay arbitrage, where there is no need to invest money up front, profit margins are often paper-thin.

 Arbitrage Deal Finders